-It's easier to make lifestyle changes one step at a time—over months and years.
+It's easier to make healthy lifestyle changes one step at a time and over time.
 Think of each small step as one piece of your effort to change your habits.
-Making changes one step at a time gives you the best chance to reach and stay at a healthy weight and prevent type 2 diabetes.
+The good news is that making just a few small changes can have a big impact on your health.

 Are You Ready, Willing, and Able to Change?

-To succeed, take what you want to do and break it down into small steps.
-Then think about a few things you are ready, willing, and able to change.
-Leave other habits that you don't feel ready, willing, and able to change for another time.
+Take what you want to do and break it down into small steps.
+Then think about a few things you are ready, willing, and able to change and leave other habits for another time.

 What are You Ready, Willing, and Able to Change?

-- How often will you do this?
+- When and how often will I do it?

 Did You Succeed?